DigitalPublishingToolkit/NN09/md/10Rules.md

 Heller embraces an even more radical strategy.
 He argues that it is time to say goodbye to privacy altogether and to embrace the inevitable: transparency.
-He highlights, amongst other points, the fact that privacy as we know it today is a relatively new form of coexistence in historical terms, and one that has not only been advantageous.
+He highlights, amongst other points, the fact that privacy as we know it today is a relatively new form of coexistence, and one that has not only been advantageous.
 The private sphere has, for the longest time, been the place of the oppression of women, for example.
 Contrast this with the gay rights movements, which were among the first to show how social progress can be achieved by making ultimately personal information ​​public.
-Since we are unable to halt technological progress, we better get used to the idea of total transparency, says Heller.
+Since we are unable to halt technological progress, we'd better get used to the idea of total transparency, says Heller.

-Heller himself acts this idea out in practice.
-He documents all of his daily routines, his finances, and large amounts of highly personal information in a publicly accessible wiki.[^19] It is easy to dismiss this as a self-indulgent discovery trip, but Heller is undeniably radicalizing an issue that has become the norm, in social networks anyway, i.e., the fact that formerly private matters are explicitly being made public.
+Heller himself acts out this idea in practice.
+He documents all of his daily routines, his finances, and large amounts of highly personal information in a publicly accessible wiki.[^19] It is easy to dismiss this as a self-indulgent discovery trip, but Heller is undeniably radicalizing an issue that has become the norm, in social networks anyway, namely the fact that formerly private matters are explicitly being made public.

-Unlike many Facebook users, for example, Heller doesn’t deceive himself.
+Unlike many Facebook users, however, Heller doesn’t deceive himself.
 He is highly aware of the fact that his data can be used and abused, by anyone, at any time, for any purpose.
 In this sense, post-privacy as a strategy complies well with Nassim Nicholas Taleb’s dictum of